Man charged in Fourth of July parade shooting plans to represent himself at trial

 Crimo agreed.

-“You will be representing yourself,” Rossetti finally said, before granting Crimo’s request to schedule his trial as quickly as possible.
+“You will be representing yourself,” Rossetti finally said, before granting Crimo’s request to schedule his trial as quickly as possible, in February 2024 rather than February 2025.

 Public defenders Greg Ticsay and Anton Trizna, who represented Crimo until Monday, declined to comment.